Usage Guide

 Criteria could be: year, month, date, iso-week, iso-week-date

-GroupBy is set by configuration (tackler.conf).
+GroupBy is set by configuration (tackler.toml).

 Output